-But it already appears that the US-built Predator could have the inside track on the project worth about CAN $1.5 billion (US $1.4 billion), according to industry sources.
+But it already appears at this point that the US-built Predator could have the inside track on the project worth about CAN $1.5 billion (US $1.4 billion), according to industry sources.

 Royal Canadian Air Force Brig.
-Gen. Phil Garbutt told industry representatives in Ottawa April 9 that the plan is to have the first aircraft available for operations in 2021.
-He described the project, called the Joint Unmanned Surveillance Targeting and Acquisition System (JUSTAS), as providing an all-weather, persistent capability that can support Canadian military operations.
+Gen. Phil Garbutt told industry representatives in Ottawa April 9 cqthat the plan now is to have the first aircraft available for operations in 2021.
+He described the project, called the Joint Unmanned Surveillance Targeting and Acquisition System (JUSTAS), as providing an all-weather, persistent capability that can support Canadian military domestic and international operations.

-Canada does not have a medium-altitude, long-endurance (MALE) UAV.
-It uses its Aurora maritime patrol aircraft to fulfill the ISR mission against Islamic State extremists in Iraq.
+Canada does not have is currently without a medium-altitude, long-endurance (MALE) UAV.
+It uses its is fulfilling its intelligence, surveillance and reconnaissance needs in its current mission against Islamic extremists in Iraq by using Aurora maritime patrol aircraft to fulfill the ISR mission against Islamic State extremists in Iraq.

-"Circumstances being what they are, I think the Canadians would like the [UAV] capability as soon as possible," said Paulo Ferro, who is responsible for strategic development for Predator manufacturer, General Atomics Aeronautical Systems, in San Diego.
+"Circumstances being what they are, I think the Canadians would like the [UAV] capability as soon as possible," said Paulo Ferro, who is responsible for strategic development for Predator manufacturer, General Atomics Aeronautical Systems, in San Diego, CA.

-Since 2006, Canada's military has been trying to purchase a fleet of UAVs, but it has faced an uphill battle due to lack of funding.
+Since 2006, Canada's military has been trying since 2006 to purchase a fleet of UAVs, but it has faced an uphill battle due to because of a lack of funding.

-Air Force officers announced in 2006 that JUSTAS would see the purchase of MALE UAVs, but little has happened on that project.
+Air Force officers announced in 2006 that JUSTAS would see the purchase of MALE medium-altitude, long-endurance UAVs, but little has happened on that project.